Darxo/Hardened/README.md

 ### Other Notable Changes

+- You can now bring -2 Brothers into Battle, compared to what your origin allows.
+The first two Cart Upgrades allow you to bring +1 Brother into battle each
 - Base Vision for the player and all world parties is now 450 (down from 500)
 - Player Characters now gain 100% XP from combat (up from 85%)
 - Level 7 now requires 5500 XP (up from 5000).
 Level 8 now requires 8000 XP (up from 7000).
 Level 9 now requires 11000 XP (up from 9000).
 Level 10 now requires 14500 XP (up from 12000).
 Level 11 now requires 18500 XP (up from 15000)